AI chatbots for real estate agents: what works in 2025–2026

-Real estate in Metro Vancouver is one of the highest-inquiry-volume businesses in the region.
+Real estate is one of the highest-inquiry-volume businesses around.
 A single active listing can generate 50–100 inquiries in 48 hours.
 Most of those messages ask the same five questions.
 AI handles this well.

-What AI chatbots are actually doing for Vancouver realtors
+What AI chatbots are actually doing for realtors

 Instant response to listing inquiries An AI chatbot on your website or connected to your MLS listings can answer common questions 24/7 — floor plan, school catchment area, strata fees, parking, pet restrictions.
 It captures the buyer's contact info and schedules a callback without you touching your phone.